indrekots/indrekots.github.io/_posts/articles/2017-02-18-why-i-dont-use-field-injection-anymore.md

 If you're wondering what downsides I'm referring to, then you're like me.
 Let me explain.

 I used to use Spring's field injection all the time.
-Although I was well aware, that Spring framework supports constructor and setter injection, I did not consider using them.
+Although I was well aware that Spring framework supports constructor and setter injection, I did not consider using them.
 There were multiple reasons.
 But mainly I liked the brevity of adding `@Autowired` or `@Inject` annotation to a private field.
-The Spring framework would do the heavy lifting.
+Spring Framework would do the heavy lifting.
 Required dependencies were injected to instances of classes without me having to do much work at all.
 That's what frameworks are supposed to do, right?
 To save us from doing the ugly work.

 New classes started out small.
 Maybe they had one or two dependencies but not more than that.
-Over time though, like in many code bases, classes grew larger.
-I needed to add support for a new feature.
-No problem.
-Let's take the existing class, and add another dependency to it.
+Over time though, like in many code bases, classes started to grow larger.
+And the larger the class, the more dependencies it had.
 Spring makes it quite convenient.
-Just *autowire* it.
-This process was repeated multiple times until, lo and behold, I had created a monolith.
+Just *autowire* them.
+This process continued until, lo and behold, I realized I had created a monolith.
 But that's normal?
 Right?
-Raise your hand if you've seen a service class with ten or more dependencies and line count approaching to several hundred.
+Raise your hand if you've seen a service class with ten or more dependencies with no single responsibility.

 ## Large classes aren't the fault of field injection

 I don't think I'm in the position to list all the reasons why classes grow too large.
-Certainly field injection is not the main reason for it but I think it contributes to it.
+Certainly field injection is not the main reason, but I think it contributes to it.
 I guess large classes are created due to multiple bad programming practices.
 [But I see this happening especially in many Spring applications](https://www.petrikainulainen.net/software-development/design/the-biggest-flaw-of-spring-web-applications/).

-I'm sure you you've seen this before.
+I'm sure you've seen this before.
 Let's imagine a Spring application with an `Invoice` entity.
 An entity class is not useful unless you have a way to persist it.
 Therefore our imaginary Spring app has an `InvoiceRepository`.
 Where do we put our business logic?
 Let's create an `InvoiceService`.
 And what usually ends up happening is that everything that is slightly related to invoices is implemented in `InvoiceService` and the service class grows out of hand.

 //question this architecture pattern, anemic domain model

 Field injection only amplifies that in my opinion.
 It takes away the pain of introducing a new dependency.
 I'm not saying that programming should be painful but *autowiring* a new field is so easy that we stop thinking about whether we should actually do it.
 More on that later.

-At least I thought this was normal.
-Maybe it was [cargo cult programming](https://en.wikipedia.org/wiki/Cargo_cult_programming "Cargo Cult Programming").
-I did what everybody else did, without considering whether it was good or bad.

-Today I would argue that field injection encourages classes to become god objects.
-It's so easy to add a new dependency.

 * service classes with 10+ dependencies seemed to be "normal", this is what everybody does right? one service class per domain object and all domain object related business code is in the service class, grows super large over time, but it's okay right? (https://www.petrikainulainen.net/software-development/design/the-biggest-flaw-of-spring-web-applications/)
 * tests used either the spring container (kind of slow) or reflection (kind of a workaround) to inject mocks